Children's Policy and Funding Initiative

 • Submit Materials

-Making Children & Young People Globally a Top Priority
+Making Children & Youth Globally a Priority

-What does a top priority look like in the U.S. government?
-Drawing on lessons from other whole-of-government priorities, there are specific features that enable an issue to be a top priority within the U.S. Government.
+This is a crucial moment for government leadership that inspires a global response.
+What does a top priority look like in the US government?
+Drawing on lessons from other whole-of-government priorities, there are specific features that enable an issue to be a top priority within the US government.

 Picture